 The National Childhood Vaccine Injury Act of 1986 (1) requires health care personnel and vaccine manufacturers to report to VAERS specific adverse events that occur after vaccination.
 The reporting requirements are different for manufacturers and health care personnel.
-Manufacturers are required to report all adverse events that occur after vaccination to VAERS, whereas health-care providers are required to report events that appear in the reportable events table on the VAERS website at http://vaers.hhs.gov/reportable.htm.
+Manufacturers are required to report all adverse events that occur after vaccination to VAERS, whereas health care providers are required to report events that appear in the reportable events table on the VAERS website at https://vaers.hhs.gov/docs/VAERS Table of Reportable Events Following Vaccinat ion.pdf.